Rishthegreat/Notes/School/Unit 1 - Chemistry of Life.md

 ### Structure of Water and Hydrogen Bonding 1.1
 - Need to look at the chemistry of water to see why it is important for life
 ![[Unit 1 - Chemistry of Life 2022-11-29 11.27.01.excalidraw]]
-- The oxygen side of the “shared electron” pulls more on the
+- The oxygen side of the “shared electron” pulls more on the electron and this causes the oxygen side to be more negatively charged
+	- Oxygen and Hydrogen have a big electronegatively gap

 ### Elements of Life 1.2
 - Living systems require a constant input of energy because they need energy to grow, reproduce, and mantain organization